Honda Pilot Insurance Rates

 Ready to secure cheap Honda Pilot insurance rates?
 Enter your five-digit ZIP code into our FREE quote comparison tool to start comparing affordable Honda Pilot car insurance quotes right away.

-Average insurance rates for a Honda Pilot are $1,310 a year with full coverage.
-Comprehensive costs approximately $306 a year, collision insurance costs $448, and liability coverage is estimated at $398.
-A liability-only policy costs approximately $460 a year, and high-risk insurance costs around $2,804.
-Teens receive the highest rates at up to $4,846 a year.
+Average insurance prices for a Honda Pilot are $1,310 every 12 months with full coverage.
+Comprehensive insurance costs on average $306, collision costs $448, and liability insurance costs $398.
+Liability-only coverage costs as little as $460 a year, with high-risk coverage costing $2,804 or more.
+Teens receive the highest rates at $4,846 a year or more.

 Average premium for full coverage: $1,310